 Working with change can be a messy business.

-I like this quote because, though stories are less commonly found in approaches to change management, they can be really useful because they:
+Stories are not often found in approaches to change management, but they are really useful because they:

 - enable a team to discuss as a group what problem they’re trying to solve